-In addition to self-denial, we may also run up against others who plead for us to minimize the impact that addiction is having on our family.
+In addition to self-denial, we may also run up against others who plead for us to minimize the impact of our past behavior.
 This can be found on a cultural level as certain behaviors (marijuana and pornography use, for example) are becoming more-and-more socially acceptable regardless of their social, emotional, physical, and spiritual consequences.

-Sometimes family members and friends have a hard time understanding the great lengths we go to in order to find freedom from the grip of family addiction.
-The guiding principles of self-discovery, separate but hopeful, and loving detachment can be challenging to accept without a fellowship of others who know what we're going through.
+Additionally, sometimes family members and friends have a hard time understanding the great lengths we go to in order to find freedom from the addictions, compulsions, and unhealthy attachments that have taken so much from us.

-When refuted, Jesus did not allow the influence of Peter to direct his mission.
+In this instance, Jesus did not allow the influence of Peter to direct his mission.
 He was steadfast in his efforts to give himself fully.
 When we walk the path of suffering love, as Jesus did, we are sure to meet resistance.
 Humans have a tendency to seek safety, comfort, and avoidance of pain.
 Peter wants to believe that the Christian life can be lived without the cross.